Solomon-Abebe/AIAffiliate/replit.md

-# AffiliatePro - AI-Powered Product Recommendation Platform
+# DevToolHub - AI-Powered Developer Tool Platform

 ## Overview

-AffiliatePro is a modern web application that combines AI-powered product recommendations with affiliate marketing.
+DevToolHub is a specialized web application that combines AI-powered tool recommendations with affiliate marketing, focused specifically on fullstack development.
 The platform features a React frontend, Express.js backend, PostgreSQL database with Drizzle ORM, and integrates OpenAI for intelligent chat assistance.
-Users can browse products, get personalized recommendations through an AI chatbot, read reviews, and make informed purchasing decisions.
+Developers can browse development tools, courses, and services, get personalized recommendations through an AI chatbot, read expert guides, and make informed decisions for their projects.

 ## System Architecture